JonathanWilbur/mueller-report/volume1.md

 [^355]: FS000l I (1/21/16 Text message, Sater to Cohen (7:44 p.m.)) ; 1/21/16 Email, Sater to Cohen (6:49 p.m.).
 [^356]: 1/25/16 Email, Sater to Cohen (12:01 p.m.) (attachment).
 [^357]: Cohen 9/12/18 302, at 6-7.
-[^358]: See, e.g., 12/1/15 Email, Sater to Cohen (12:41 p.m.) ("Please scan and send me a copy of your passport for the Russian ministry of foreign affairs.").
+[^358]: See, e.g., 12/1/15 Email, Sater to Cohen (12:41 p.m.) ("Please scan and send me a copy of your passport for the Russian Ministry of Foreign Affairs.").
 [^359]: Toll records show that Sater was speaking to Evgeny Dvoskin.
 Call records of Felix Sater Dvoskin is an executive of Genbank, a large bank with lending focused in Crimea, Ukraine.
 At the time that Sater provided this financing letter to Cohen, Genbank was subject to U.S. government sanctions, see Russia/Ukraine -related sanctions and identifications, Office of foreign Assets control (Dec.
 22, 2015), available at https://www.treasury.gov/resource-center/sanctions/OFAC-enforcement/Pages/20151222.aspx.
 Dvoskin, who had been deported from the United States in 2000 for criminal activity, was under indictment in the United States for stock fraud under the aliases Eugene Slusker and Gene Shustar.
 See United States v.
 Rizzo, et al., 2:03-cr-63 (E.D.N.Y.
 Feb.
 6, 2003).
 [^360]: 12/19/15 Email, Sater to Cohen (10:50 a.m.); FS00002 (12/19/15 Text messages, Sater to Cohen, (10:53 a.m.).
 [^361]: FS00004 (12/19/15 Text message, Cohen to Sater); ERT_0198-256 (12/19/15 Text messages, Cohen & Sater).